Maddious/RiTA-DiscordBot/README.md

 **If you are looking to set up a New Bot then follow the instruction below, If you already have a Heroku Bot Using C-3P0 then Scroll down for instruction on how to migrate your translation settings.**

-## <a name="new-bot"></a>Setting up a New Bot (RECOMMENDED)
+## <a name="deploy-to-heroku"></a>Setting up a Bot with "Deploy to Heroku"

-**To deploy a free translation bot that you can add to your discord server, follow these easy steps.**

 ![Fork](https://media.discordapp.net/attachments/739880221083304007/760461976320606218/cZuuOXkMC3W6vLfD5fKBQ6OYn5fL5JFWuBEbQRcEdHJ4FAYCZwpVIpk8meg0vG6jANXgX0KW0YT0jplWMvgyI2k2txUVetZg1YEM.png?width=366&height=103)

 #### 1. Fork this repository.
 * If you don't yet have a Github account, [create one](https://github.com/join)!
 It's free and easy.
-* Use the button in the upper righthand side of this page to fork the repo so that it will be associated with your Github account.
+* Click [here](https://github.com/ZyC0R3/RitaBot/fork) or use the button in the upper righthand side of this page to fork the repo so that it will be associated with your Github account.

 #### 2. Create a new [Discord App](https://discordapp.com/developers/applications/me/create)
 * Give app a friendly name and click the **Create App** button